Pushforwards of pluricanonical bundles under morphisms to abelian varieties: Applications

-\begin{remark} Note however that the corollary above could in fact be seen as a toy case of the proof of \theoremref{thm:complete_intro}.
-Indeed, under its assumptions one can directly combine \theoremref{HPSv0} and \propositionref{locfreeh0} to obtain the conclusion. \end{remark}
+\begin{remark} Note however that the corollary above could in fact be seen as a toy case of the proof of Theorem \ref{thm:complete_intro}.
+Indeed, under its assumptions one can directly combine Theorem \ref{HPSv0} and Proposition \ref{locfreeh0} to obtain the conclusion. \end{remark}